-Looking for a more in-depth exploration of early tech talent trends?
-Grab a seat for our upcoming web seminar, How to Uplevel Your Early Talent Hiring Strategy on January 30th.
+Looking for a more in-depth exploration of entry-level tech talent trends?
+Check out the recording of our webinar, How to Uplevel Your Entry Level Talent Hiring.

 Technical student recruiting is a notoriously competitive field—after all, it’s not often that you find giants like Amazon, LinkedIn, and Facebook sourcing talent in the same career fair.
 And with a talent pool that changes season over season, keeping in tune with talent trends is the only way to stay competitive as an employer.

 Based on our survey of over 10,000 student developers, we identified the 3 biggest student talent trends shaping university recruiting this year.
 For each trend, we’ve broken down the data behind them, plus ideas on how to leverage these trends to uplevel your next recruiting season.

 Today’s student developers aren’t well versed in the frameworks employers need most.
 In fact, globally, they’re not prepared to meet even 1 of hiring managers’ top 10 framework needs.
 It means sourcing students with framework knowledge is challenging, at best: